I made owl sliders for number recognition and review as well as fine motor skills. I printed the patterns on cardstock paper and laminated them.

 In this activity children pick a color card and then clip the matching color with a clothespin.
 Play continues until all cards have been clipped.
 You can grab the patterns here.

-The free membership printable this week is an owl number match which is great for number recognition and review.
+Not everyone celebrates thanksgiving so I always make sure to have an alternative theme which is owls instead of turkeys.
+I made a number match which is great for number recognition and review.
 I printed the owl mat on cardstock paper and laminated it.
 I made two copies of the number squares and cut them out and laminated them.

 I separated the numbers into two piles and set them out along with the owl mat.
 I also mixed up the numbers in each pile so that they were not in order.